Aspiand/forwar.d/content/en/docs/bqckup-incremental.md

 bqckup run
 ```

 bqckup executes rustic as a subprocess.
 Rustic then splits files into small chunks.
-These chunks are compressed and encrypted before being uploaded to the Restic-compatible cloud repository.
+These chunks are compressed and encrypted before being uploaded to the cloud repository.

 Each time a backup is run, Rustic creates a new snapshot that captures the current state of the files and directories being backed up.